ABI-Tutorials/DTP-Segmentation/source/imagesegmentation.rst

 With these three landmarks set we can determine the heart coordinate system.
 The origin of this system is one third of the way down the base to apex line.
 The X axis for the system is increasing from the base point to the apex point the, Y axis is increasing from the base point to the RV point and the cross product of these two vectors defines the Z axis.
 We make this coordinate system orthogonal by projecting the RV-base line onto the base-apex line.

-In figure 8 we can see an axes glyph to represent the heart coordinate system.
+In Figure 8 we can see an axes glyph to represent the heart coordinate system.
 This glyph should be consistent with the definition from the previous paragraph.

 .. figure:: _images/task2axesglyph.png
    :align: center